The Aversion Project

-The Aversion Project was a medical torture programme in South Africa led by Dr. Aubrey Levin during apartheid.
+The Aversion Project was a medical torture programme in South Africa led by Aubrey Levin during apartheid.
 The project identified gay soldiers and conscripts who used drugs in the South African Defence Forces (SADF).
 Victims were forced to submit to "curing" their homosexuality because the SADF considered homosexuality to be subversive, and those who were homosexual were subject to punishment.
 In 1995, the South African Medical Association issued a public apology for past wrongdoings.

 History

-Under apartheid there was a dual policy on homosexuality in the South African military.
+Under apartheid, there was a dual policy on homosexuality in the South African military.
 Permanent members of the military were prohibited from being homosexual, while it was allowed for conscripts.
 Officials believed that completely banning homosexuality from the military would give a specific group of individuals – young, white South African men – a convenient way to avoid serving in the military.
-However, with the supposed toleration of homosexuality came forced 'therapy,' such as compulsion shock therapy, castration, and other forms of 'therapy' which were said to significantly violate basic human rights.
+However, with the supposed toleration of homosexuality came forced 'therapy,' such as compulsion shock therapy, castration, and other forms of 'therapy', which were said to significantly violate basic human rights.

-Between 1971 and 1989, victims were submitted to chemical castration and electric shock treatment meant to cure them of their homosexuality.
-This trend was supported by psychiatrists who believed homosexuals were mentally ill, a claim stated in the American Psychiatric Associations "Diagnostic and Statistic Manual of Mental Disorders".
+Between 1971 and 1989, victims were submitted to chemical castration and electric aversion treatment meant to cure them of their homosexuality.
+This trend was supported by psychiatrists who believed homosexuals were mentally ill, a claim stated in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
 Conscripts with this proclaimed 'mental illness' were treated differently than other members of the military.
 They were not given military leadership positions, and they were not entrusted with sensitive information.

 During the course of the shock therapy, treatment electrodes were strapped to the upper arm with wires, then run through a dial calibrated from 1 to 10, varying the current.
-Homosexual soldiers were shown black and white pictures of a naked man and were encouraged to fantasize, at which point the person-in-charge would administer a shock if the soldiers showed any form of sexual response.
+Homosexual soldiers were shown black-and-white pictures of a naked man and were encouraged to fantasize, at which point the person in charge would administer a shock if the soldiers showed any form of sexual response.
 The voltage was increased throughout the treatment if the soldiers continued to exhibit sexual responses.
 The patient would then be shown a coloured picture of a woman, which was supposed to stimulate arousal.
-However, more often than not this failed.
+However, more often than not, this failed.

 As a result of these failures, there is also evidence that sexual realignment procedures took place on the people who were unable to be 'cured.'
-Due to the lack of scientific evidence to prove that these procedures have the ability to alter sexuality, they began declining in frequency during the 1970's, when treatment for homosexual soldiers was no longer supported by the field of mental health.
-Consequently, the definition of homosexuals as mentally ill was removed from the American Psychiatric Associations manual in 1973, and the treatment was left behind.
+Due to the lack of scientific evidence to prove that these procedures have the ability to alter sexuality, they began declining in frequency during the 1970s, when treatment for homosexual soldiers was no longer supported by the field of mental health.
+Consequently, the definition of homosexuals as mentally ill was removed from the American Psychiatric Association's manual in 1973, and the treatment was left behind.